What’s the value of having a wellbeing strategy?

-There is greater commercial evidence to suggest that having a wellbeing strategy not only helps to create a happy and healthy workforce but also makes a significant difference to the bottom line.
+There is more and more commercial evidence to suggest that having a wellbeing strategy not only helps to create a happy and healthy workforce, but also creates a healthier balance sheet.

-So much so that on a recent webinar hosted by HR Zone, a Wellbeing representative from Oracle advised that the company had so far saved over £1 million in sickness absence by introducing resilience training in 2014.
+On a recent webinar hosted by HR Zone, a Wellbeing representative from Oracle spoke about how the company had so far saved over £1 million in sickness absence by introducing resilience training in 2014 – impressive!

-There are naturally more tangible benefits to having a proactive wellbeing strategy including;
+Naturally there are many more tangible benefits to having a proactive wellbeing strategy some of which include…

 - Reduced attrition rates